 Other tests to look for causes

-Symptoms suggest the diagnosis.
-But doctors must distinguish acute transverse myelitis from other disorders that cause similar symptoms, such as Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly returns to normal on its own.
-With treatment, people... read more , spinal cord compression Blockage of the Blood Supply to the Spinal Cord Blockage of an artery carrying blood to the spinal cord prevents the cord from getting blood and thus oxygen.
+Symptoms suggest the diagnosis of acute transverse myelitis.
+But doctors must distinguish acute transverse myelitis from other disorders that cause similar symptoms, such as Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly improves or returns to normal on its own.
+With treatment... read more , spinal cord compression Blockage of the Blood Supply to the Spinal Cord Blockage of an artery carrying blood to the spinal cord prevents the cord from getting blood and thus oxygen.
 As a result, tissues can die (called infarction).
 Causes include severe atherosclerosis... read more , or blockage of the blood supply to the spinal cord Blockage of the Blood Supply to the Spinal Cord Blockage of an artery carrying blood to the spinal cord prevents the cord from getting blood and thus oxygen.
 As a result, tissues can die (called infarction).
 Causes include severe atherosclerosis... read more .

 Magnetic resonance imaging (MRI) of the spinal cord is done first.
 MRI helps eliminate other, treatable possible causes of the symptoms, such as spinal cord compression.
 If myelitis is severe, MRI typically shows swelling of the spinal cord due to inflammation.

 Tests, such as a chest x-ray and blood tests, are also done to look for causes.
-Doctors also ask people about use of drugs that can cause acute transverse myelitis.
+Doctors also ask people about use of medications and recreational drugs that can cause acute transverse myelitis.

 Treatment of the cause, if identified